CellDynamics/QuimP/Doxygen_doc/usefultools.md

 # On serverside must exist file hashlist and this file must be related to diectory content
 # (file may be empty on beginig) It can not be edited outside

+# assumes one parameter - name of branch to build snapshot from
+# If there is no parameter by default the develop branch is taken

 WORKING_DIR='/home/baniuk/tmp'
 TMP_DIR='/tmp/bin'